D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 - If a user attempts to mint an `Edition_run` larger than `max_editions_per_run` fail with `EDITION_RUN_TOO_LARGE`.
 - If a user attempts to distribute more editions than were created, the call fails with error `NO_EDITIONS_TO_DISTRIBUTE`.
 - If a user attempts to distribute from an `Edition run` that has not been created, the call fails with error `INVALID_EDITION_ID`.
-- If a user attempts to distribute from an `Edition run` for which they are not the `creator` the call fails with error `INVALID_DISTRIBUTOR`.
+- If a user attempts to distribute from an `Edition run` for which they are not the `minter` the call fails with error `INVALID_DISTRIBUTOR`.

 ## Offchain-View
 Given a valid `token-id` the offchain view will return the edition metadata of the `Edition run` that edition belongs to.